aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

    .. py:method:: readFirstNumber(first) -> number

-      Returns the "anumber" from a MyFirstStruct struct;
+      Returns the "anumber" from a MyFirstStruct struct;.